rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 ## How to extract data from the WriterData?
-rlberry have tools to display information about the training of an agent.
+rlberry provides tools displaying information about the training of an agent.
 Some of these tools are visible on the [visualization page](visu_userguide) (from User Guide).

-But maybe you have your favorite tool, and want to use it.
-Rlberry allows training data to be exported as dataframe, to be used with other tools.
+But maybe you have your own favorite tool, and would like to use it. rlberry allows you to export the training data as dataframe, to be used with other tools.

 Here is the same code from the [visualization page](visu_userguide):